phoenixnap/ansible-ramos-bmc/README.md

 5. In the table, click on Actions and select View Credentials from the dropdown.
 6. Copy the values from the Client ID and Client Secret fields into your `config.yaml` file.

-## Example Ansible Playbooks for provisioning and installing a Custom OS (Rocky Linux) using RAM OS
+## Ansible Playbooks for provisioning and installing a Custom OS (Rocky Linux) using RAM OS

 The Ansible Playbook allows you to provision and install a custom OS on a Bare Metal Cloud server.
 * **_inventory.yaml_** contains all the information about the BMC server.
 Custom values in this file allows custom OS setup.